rusic/documentation/templating/assets.md

 ---

 # Assets
 With a BaseKit template you can upload assets along with it.
-There are a certain file types that we accept within a git repository.
+There are certain file types that we accept within a Git repository.

-## HTML file types
+## HTML File Types

 ```
 *.twig
 ```

-## CSS file types
+## CSS File Types

 ```
 *.less *.css
 ```

-## Image file types
+## Image File Types

 ```
 *.jpg *.jpeg *.png *.gif *.svg
 ```

-## JavaScript file types
+## JavaScript File Types

 ```
 *.js *.json
 ```

-## Other file types
+## Other File Types

 ```
 *.md
 ```

-### File and structure
+### File Structure

 A common BaseKit repository directory structure looks like: